pingbird/notes/notes/weekly/2023/week-18.md

 2. Create basic rendering library in agda
 3. Create vscode plugin that uses iota runtime to evaluate rendering library
 4. Use it to implement some fancy grammars

+## JS backend

+Figure out how to seamlessly link type checked code with agda parser